More Than Words Inclusion

 You don’t just want to talk about it, you want to be about it.

-In this three month program, each month you will get access to a workshop and a one on one strategy call to look at the inclusion challenges in your business.
+In the first three months, you will get access to a workshop and a one on one strategy call to look at the inclusion challenges in your business.

 You’ll also receive a done for you diversity statement that talks about what you believe and what you plan to do about it.